Vualto/task-engine-public-docs/docs/source/DeveloperDocumentation/TaskEngineAPI.md

 ### POST: `/push_jobs`

-This endpoint is used to force queued jobs to consume any available queue slots.
-This can happen when a setting, such as the maximum number of concurrent jobs, is updated through the database and does not trigger the functionality for jobs to consume the new queue slots.
-Successful requests will return an `200 ok` status.
-An error message is returned when an issue occurs.
+This endpoint is used to manually push jobs to run on available queue slots.
+This does not overrule priority queue and threshold values.

 <details>